William-Mba/ngx-tailwindui/README.md

 <h2>Getting Started</h2>

-<a href="https://www.npmjs.com/package/ngx-tailwindui">@ngx-tailwindui</a> is working with Tailwind CSS classes and you need to have Tailwind CSS installed on your project - <a href="https://tailwindcss.com/docs/installation/framework-guides?ref=material-tailwind" target="_blank">Tailwind CSS Installation.</a>
+<a href="https://www.npmjs.com/package/ngx-tailwindui">@ngx-tailwindui</a> works with Tailwind CSS utility-classes.
+You need to have Tailwind CSS installed on your project - <a href="https://tailwindcss.com/docs/installation/framework-guides?ref=material-tailwind" target="_blank">Tailwind CSS Installation.</a>

 <br />